UNDERSTANDING PLANT NUTRITION

 - Miraculous Co-Operation

-All plants from the smallest to the largest trees are boundary creatures that connect the Earth and the Sky, Mother Earth and Father Heavens, or in Maori creation myth they are called Papatuanuku and Ranginui.
+All plants from the smallest to the largest trees are boundary creatures that connect the Earth and the Sky, Mother Earth and Father Heavens, which in Maori creation myth they are called Papatuanuku and Ranginui.
 Plants have their roots in the good earth and their branches and leaves stretched to the sky.
 Plants get nutrition from both above and below.
 They are not separate from the rest of creation.
 Through the miracle of photosynthesis they receive carbon dioxide from the air plus light from the sun to provide energy to form of sugars and starches and their building blocks in the form of cellulous to make their cells and give them structure, as well as receiving essential life giving water from the heavens.
 From the soil they obtain a huge range of nutrients, including Nitrogen, which they combine with Carbon and Oxygen from Carbon Dioxide and Hydrogen from water, to make their proteins.
 Plants also provide us and all the animals on earth, with life giving Oxygen.

 Before all else, we need to understand plant nutrition.
 Because Darwin’s and other related theories were born in the era and culture of Victorian England, where competition was seen as the driving force of societies, economics and politics, it was inevitable that theories of evolution were understood to be driven by the same forces.
 However, the more we understand the processes of plant nutrition and the intricate relationships of plants and soil micro-organisms, the more we see processes of co-operation, of interdependence – nothing is independent, nothing is separate, all are dancing together in mutual relationship.
 Once we begin to understand this, the miracle of soil and plant life begins to reveal itself to us.
 Having embarked on this journey of understanding, we will discover even wider relationships between plants and all other life, the air, water, our planet Earth, the Sun, Moon and beyond, but more of this later; let’s start with the plant and its roots at home in the soil.